007revad/Syno_DSM_Extractor_GUI/README.md

 ### Requirements

-1. Windows 10 or 11 running on either a physical device or virtual machine.
+1. Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 running on either a physical device or virtual machine.
 2. Windows System for Linux (WSL) installed with Ubuntu.

 ### Installing WSL and Ubuntu